mapbender/mapbender-documentation/en/installation/migration.rst

 Check the :ref:`installation_update` Guide.

-* Make sure you have PHP >= 7.1.0 and PHP < 8
+* Make sure you have PHP >= 7.1.0 and PHP < 8.
 * Provide a backup of your database.
-* Update your database schema to 3.2 with bin/console doctrine:schema:update --force
+* Update your database schema to 3.2 with ``bin/console doctrine:schema:update --force``.
 * CAUTION: Please note that the eye at application is from (3.2.x) used to make the application available for the anonymous user (public access).
-Before the eye /checkbox at security was used to publish an application.
+Before the eye/checkbox at **Security** was used to publish an application.

 Some elements may not work after the update and may need a closer look.